farisachugthai/viconf/plugin/README.rst

 Using ``*`` and ``#`` to search in Visual Mode
 ==============================================
 It's bugged me for a while that :kbd:`*` and :kbd:`#` don't search when you have text selected in visual mode.
 I found a little section in the help that inspired the perfect way to fix that.:

-   Note that the ":vmap" command can be used to specifically map keys in Visual mode.
+   Note that the ``:vmap`` command can be used to specifically map keys in Visual mode.
 For example, if you would like the "/" command not to extend the Visual area, but instead take the highlighted text and search for that::